United Nations Convention on the Law of the Sea: Background

-UNCLOS replaces the older 'freedom of the seas' concept, dating from the 17th century.
-According to this concept, national rights were limited to a specified belt of water extending from a nation's coastlines, usually 3 nmi (three-mile limit), according to the 'cannon shot' rule developed by the Dutch jurist Cornelius van Bynkershoek.
+United Nations Convention on the Law of the Sea replaces the older "freedom of the seas" concept, dating from the 17th century.
+According to this concept, national rights were limited to a specified belt of water extending from a nation's coastlines, usually 3 nmi (three-mile limit), according to the "cannon shot" rule developed by the Dutch jurist Cornelius van Bynkershoek.
 All waters beyond national boundaries were considered international waters: free to all nations, but belonging to none of them (the mare liberum principle propounded by Hugo Grotius).

 In the early 20th century, some nations expressed their desire to extend national claims: to include mineral resources, to protect fish stocks, and to provide the means to enforce pollution controls.
-(The League of Nations called a 1930 conference at The Hague, but no agreements resulted.)
-Using the customary international law principle of a nation's right to protect its natural resources, President Harry S. Truman in 1945 extended United States control to all the natural resources of its continental shelf.
+The League of Nations called a 1930 conference at The Hague, but no agreements resulted.
+Using the customary international-law principle of a nation's right to protect its natural resources, Harry S. Truman in 1945 extended United States control to all the natural resources of its continental shelf.
 Other nations were quick to follow suit.
 Between 1946 and 1950, Chile, Peru, and Ecuador extended their rights to a distance of 200 nmi to cover their Humboldt Current fishing grounds.
 Other nations extended their territorial seas to 12 nmi.

 By 1967, only 25 nations still used the old three nautical mile limit, while 66 nations had set a 12 nmi territorial limit and eight had set a 200 nmi limit.
 As of 15 July 2011, only Jordan still uses the 3 mi limit.
 That limit is also used in certain Australian islands, an area of Belize, some Japanese straits, certain areas of Papua New Guinea, and a few British Overseas Territories, such as Gibraltar.

 UNCLOS does not deal with matters of territorial disputes or to resolve issues of sovereignty, as that field is governed by rules of customary international law on the acquisition and loss of territory.

 The United Nations Sustainable Development Goal 14 has a target regarding conservative and sustainable use of oceans and their resources in line with UNCLOS legal framework.

 UNCLOS I

-In 1956, the United Nations held its first Conference on the Law of the Sea (UNCLOS I) at Geneva, Switzerland.
+In 1958, the United Nations held its first Conference on the Law of the Sea (UNCLOS I) at Geneva, Switzerland.
 UNCLOS I resulted in four treaties concluded in 1958: